 The main way to attend school out-of-state but pay reduced in-state tuition is through a regional program.
 These are called tuition exchange or reciprocity programs.
 In a tuition reciprocity program, neighboring states agree to allow out-of-state residents to attend college in the neighbor state.
 But instead of charging out of state tuition, students pay in-state student tuition.

 The tuition programs range across four regions in the U.S. such as Midwestern, New England, Southern and Western.
 For example Illinois and Indiana participate in the Midwest Student Exchange.
 Tuition reduction for out-of-state- students is offered in public and private colleges.
-Public colleges agree to charge no more than 150% of in-state school tuition.
+Public colleges that offer in state tuition to out of state students agree to charge no more than 150% of in-state school tuition.
 Private colleges also offer a 10% reduction on tuition rates.

 |Region||Participating States||Tuition Programs|